ODTUG Kscope19 Dedicates Time to Help Alleviate Hunger in Seattle

 NEW START TIME

 ODTUG Kscope attendees will assemble 1,000 sack lunches of nutritious, ready-to-eat, non-perishable meals.
 These “no-cook” bags meet the nutritional needs of Seattleites facing homelessness and other emergency situations.
 Based on increased need for food that doesn’t depend on kitchen or housing for preparation, Pike Market Food Bank aims to provide this service in addition to their regular food bank hours.
 This activity will serve the community’s growing emergency food needs for over a month.
 Throughout the activity, groups of 10–15 people will have the opportunity to go on 20–30 minute walks around the Market, getting acquainted with the other Human Service Agencies that partner with Pike Market Food Bank.
-During this tour, volunteers will have the chance to hand out assembled bags at locations in the market where people experiencing homelessness gather.
-Volunteers will receive training on this before handing out bags.
 The Food Bank and the Washington State Convention Center are conveniently located a half a mile apart.
 We will be leaving from the Convention Center and walk as a group to the Market.
 If you want to join ODTUG Kscope in giving back to this truly amazing organization, sign up today!
 Space is limited.

 What kind of activities will there be at Community Service Day?